-Prof. Lee’s research interests center on developing an interdisciplinary view of integrating advanced financial analysis, project development, and management strategies, which is used during the delivery of energy-efficient commercial buildings and sustainable infrastructures.
-His areas of expertise include advanced risk assessment for energy efficiency investments, lean design and development of sustainable infrastructures, IT innovation in project management, and construction safety.
-In recognition of his academic contribution in Lean for Electrical Prefabrication, he was awarded the Early Career Award by ELECTRI International in 2013.
-He is also the recipient of the 2016 Excellence in Academic Research award from the CM Department.
+Prof. Lee’s research interests center on developing an interdisciplinary view of integrating advanced financial analysis, risk assessment, and management strategies, which is used during the delivery of energy-efficient commercial buildings and sustainable infrastructures.
+His areas of expertise include building sustainability and energy efficiency, construction safety, and lean construction.

-Prof. Lee has been actively involved in the professional service at the international level by serving in the editorial boards of two prominent journals: Assistant Specialty Editor for the Journal of Construction Engineering and Management (JCEM) and Associate Editor for the Journal of Construction Engineering and Project Management (http://www.jcepm.org).
-He also has been actively engaged in the review processes of numerous high-impact journals, and has recently been awarded the 2015 Outstanding Reviewer by JCEM (http://ascelibrary.org/journal/jcemd4).
+Prof. Lee has been actively involved in professional services at the international level by serving on the editorial boards of two prominent journals: Assistant Specialty Editor for Journal of Construction Engineering and Management (JCEM) and Advisory Board Member for Lean Construction Journal.
+He has also been actively engaged in the review processes of numerous high-impact journals and was awarded the 2015 Outstanding Reviewer by JCEM.